allo-/virtual_webcam_background/README.md

 ## Installation

-The program needs python3 and is tested with python 3.7.
+The program needs python 3.5–3.8 and is tested with python 3.7.

 Install the requirements: